Everything’s better wrapped in bacon.

 Here are some tips on how to cook bacon.

 Wait for the bacon to be cool enough to handle.
-Gather 4-5 asparagus stalks and wrap the bacon around each bundle slightly overlapping the strips.
+Gather 4-5 asparagus stalks and wrap the bacon around each bundle, slightly overlapping the strips.

-Place the bacon wrapped asparagus on the wire rack in a single layer.
+Place the bacon-wrapped asparagus on the wire rack in a single layer.
 Evenly space them so none of the bacon touches.
 Any area where it contacts will not crisp up fully.

 Garlic and butter sauce being brushed over bacon wrapped asparagus on a wire rack and baking sheet.

-Bake the Bundles
+Bake in the oven.

 Return to the oven for an additional 15-20 minutes.
 The cook time will depend on the thickness of the asparagus and how well done you want it.
+Enjoy!

 FAQs